-All of Landgard’s operations, including more than 100 companies and a large number of divisions representing the various sales channels, such as the one for the 34 Cash & Carry stores, have been modelled in BOARD.
-As a consequence, the various managers in these divisions, arranged in a decentralised manner across the whole of Germany as well as other European countries, use BOARD to run the Controlling aspects of their operational activities.
+All of Landgard’s operations, including more than 100 companies and a large number of divisions representing the various sales channels, such as the one for the 34 Cash & Carry stores, have been modeled in Board.
+As a consequence, the various managers in these divisions, arranged in a decentralized manner across the whole of Germany as well as other European countries, use Board to run the Controlling aspects of their operational activities.

-"Board has helped us, during a difficult time for this business, to achieve greater transparency within the company, not only by presenting processes such as forecasting and planning very clearly, but also in helping us to reconfigure them," comments Walburga.
+"Board has helped us, during a difficult time for this business, to achieve greater transparency within the company, not only by presenting processes such as forecasting and planning very clearly but also in helping us to reconfigure them," comments Walburga.

-With specific reference to Controlling, the benefits lie in the ability to report and to plan in foreign currencies, in the flexibility available for evaluations and in the process of management consolidation devised in BOARD along company-specific lines with partner company KONZEPT & LÖSUNG.
-In the central Controlling function, particular benefits were derived from the fact that BOARD can produce evaluations much faster, and can also provide much more comprehensive information at the same time.
+With specific reference to Controlling, the benefits lie in the ability to report and to plan in foreign currencies, the flexibility available for evaluations, and the process of management consolidation devised in Board along company-specific lines with partner company KONZEPT & LÖSUNG.
+In the central Controlling function, particular benefits were derived from the fact that Board can produce evaluations much faster and can also provide much more comprehensive information at the same time.

 In contrast, what pleases the in-house departmental staff the most is the ease of operation and the user-friendly procedure for data input.
-In conclusion, it can be stated that BOARD enables the Controlling function at Landgard to model far greater levels of complexity than before, that processes have become much faster and that more details can be portrayed.
+In conclusion, it can be stated that Board enables the Controlling function at Landgard to model far greater levels of complexity than before, that processes have become much faster, and that more details can be portrayed.

 Landgard has great plans for its future uses of Board.
 Examples include the rolling out of new break-even computations at customer and product level, the introduction of a personnel controlling function, and the implementation of a system of key performance indicators (KPIs) adapted to suit each division.